outfox/.github/profile/README.md

 ## ... open source & welcoming ⤜contributions⤏

-The best software is made by a rag-tag, inclusive, friendly assemblage of passionate contributors.
+This software is made by a rag-tag, inclusive, friendly assemblage of passionate contributors.

 ### [Hit us up on Discord!](https://discord.gg/3SF4gWhANS)